 We are extremely pleased that this award acknowledges our school ethos.

 School Sports funding is specific money put into primary schools by the government to improve PE for every child.
-The Government is investing £150 million on this funding each year until 2020, with the vision that ‘all pupils leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport’.
 This money is ring-fenced, to be spent only on provision of PE and sport in schools.

 Our aims are to: